Søholm (country house): Oruguns

-The first country house on the site was established by cassier in the Danish Asiatic Company Jacob Holm in 1773.
+Søholm originates in a copyhold under Bernstorff Palace.
+The first country house on the site was established by treasurer in the Danish Asiatic Company Jacob Holm in 1773.
 The house was located in a small woodland on the shore of Lundehussøen as Emdrup Lake was known in that day.
 Holm resided at Søholm in the summer time until he was arrested for fraud in 1785.

 David and the new building

 In 1802, Søholm was acquired by the Jewish merchant Joseph Nathan David (1758–1839).
-Yje cirremt building on the site was constructed for him in 1806-1809.
-It was Christian Frederik Hansen's first building to be completed after his move from Schleswig-Holstein to Copenahgen.
-The two one-story side wings were added in 1858.
-Favid was originally from Altona and was therefore no doubt already familiar with his work.
+He charged the architect Christian Frederik Hansen with the design of a new country house.
+David was originally from Altona where Hansen had until then served as General Building Master.
+Søholm was Hansen's first building to be completed after his move from Schleswig-Holstein to Copenhagen.
+Construction began in 1806 but was delayed by the Battle of Copenhagen.
+The invading British troops confiscated all building materials.
+The house was therefore not completed until 1809.

 David spent the summers at Søholm and the winters at Kronprinsessegade 30, which would later be converted into The Favid Collection by his great-grandson C.L.
 David.
+He died in 1830.
+His widow sold the country house and moved to Frankfurt.